isomerpages/sportsg-safesport/_case-management/Support Network.md

 You may contact us at **contact@safesport.sg**  if
-1. You are or know of someone who is requires augmented psychosocial support
+1. You are or know of someone who requires augmented psychosocial support
 2. You would like to join us as a counsellor or befriender.
 Please complete and submit this [application form](https://form.gov.sg/618382ad02e9a7001507e3bb).